Skip to main content

 Soil Mechanics in the Excavation Environment

-The February 2016 issue of Incident Prevention featured “Trenching by the Numbers” (see http://incident-prevention.com/ip-articles/trenching-by-the-numbers), the first installment in this series on advanced trenching and shoring principles.
+The February 2016 issue of Incident Prevention featured “Trenching by the Numbers” (see http://incident-prevention.com/blog/trenching-by-the-numbers), the first installment in this series on advanced trenching and shoring principles.
 In that article, I reviewed the OSHA excavations standard found at 29 CFR 1926 Subpart P. The purpose of reviewing the rules was to give readers a starting point upon which to build more advanced concepts.
 In this article, I will continue the series with an in-depth discussion about the principles of soil mechanics.
-Throughout the years I have worked in...
+Throughout the years I have worked in the utility...

 Continue reading